-UNDP also functions as a Global Fund grant interim Principal Recipient (IPR) supporting the delivery of HIV, TB and malaria programmes in countries facing exceptionally difficult circumstances and also supporting multi-country program grants.
+UNDP also functions as a Global Fund grant interim Principal Recipient (IPR) supporting the delivery of HIV, TB and malaria programmes in countries facing exceptionally difficult circumstances and also supporting multi-country programme grants.
 Read more on the work and role of UNDP on our Home Page and About Us as well as Our Results.

-Through the role of interim PR and other functions UNDP works to strengthen national systems for health by providing guidance and facilitating initiatives that:
+Through the role of interim PR and other functions, UNDP works to strengthen national systems for health by providing guidance and facilitating initiatives that:

 UNDP also serves as the Principal Recipient for Global Fund multi-country grants with a focus on removing legal barriers to services and strengthening the capacity of key populations to design, deliver and evaluate services, such as those described below:

-UNDP is the PR for a grant to enhance access to HIV services in eight Caribbean countries – Belize, Cuba, Dominican Republic, Guyana, Haiti, Jamaica, Suriname and Trinidad and Tobago.
-The primary implementing partners are two leading Caribbean civil society organizations – Caribbean Vulnerable Communities (CVC) based in Jamaica and Centro de Orientación e Investigación Integral (COIN) based in the Dominican Republic.
+Caribbean Regional Grant: UNDP is the PR for a grant to enhance access to HIV services in eight Caribbean countries – Belize, Cuba, Dominican Republic, Guyana, Haiti, Jamaica, Suriname and Trinidad and Tobago.
+The primary implementing partners are two leading Caribbean civil society organizations – Caribbean Vulnerable Communities based in Jamaica and Centro de Orientación e Investigación Integral based in the Dominican Republic.
 The grant focuses on promoting and protecting human rights and access to HIV services for key populations such as men who have sex with men, transgender people, sex workers, marginalized young people and those using drugs, all of whom often bear the highest burden of HIV infection in the region.

 In the countries where UNDP is not an interim Principal Recipient, UNDP is available upon request to work with countries to advise and support programmes in the area of good governance, key populations, human rights, law and gender.